Facility Use policies & procedures

 Once the proper form has been completed, and if the City approves it, permits for individual days will be coordinated directly with the assigned Recreation Department liaison.
 Block permit holders must have a permit for each facility use.

-While groups and organizations also qualify for daily permits, they are mainly issued to individuals for single-time facility uses.
+While groups and organizations also qualify for daily permits, they are mainly issued to individuals for single-time or limited duration facility uses.
 Daily permits are typically issued to pickup style activities for a group of individuals.
 Depending on the requested use of the facility, a valid, qualifying certificate of insurance may be required.
-Depending on the requested facility the group, organization, or individual must complete a Permit Application or book the facility directly online.
+Depending on the requested facility or activity, the group, organization, or individual must complete a Permit Application or book the facility directly online.

 Groups, organizations, or individuals looking to host a tournament, event, or camp at a City facility are required to submit a Permit Application.
 Based on the permit application, the City of Palm Beach Gardens may require the potential permit holder to submit, and get approval for, a Special Event Permit Application.